ben-of-codecraft/ben-of-codecraft/README.md

 <br><br>
 ## Archive of GitHub Profile
-I update my GH profile pic with art from my 12 year old daughter (who seems to have a knack for digital art) below is the archive of photos that have been used.
+I update my GH profile pic with art from my 12 and 10 year old daughters (who seems to have a knack for digital art) below is the archive of photos that have been used.

 ### 2024
 <table>